International Tutoring Case Studies

-Sisters, aged 14 and 15 years, severely lacking in confidence and falling behind at their International School.
+Two sisters, aged 14 and 15 years old were severely lacking in confidence and falling behind at their International School.

 Sometimes it can take a long time for a child to trust any tutor, no matter how good they are.
 We’ve recently been working with a client in Monaco, whose two girls were struggling at their international school in Monaco.
-He had the foresight to realise that this wasn’t a quick fix.
-Instead we introduced two tutors who lived full-time with the family on board their yacht in Monaco for 12 months.
+The girls’ father had the foresight to realise that this wasn’t a quick fix.
+Instead we introduced two tutors who lived full-time with the family on board their yacht in Monaco for 36 months.

 Over that time the tutors slowly but surely gained the girls’ trust.
 They then helped the girls work through several challenges, including intense dyslexia and dyscalculia, and the ensuing confidence problems.
 The result?
 A grades in their GCSEs, bolstered confidence and a fantastic tutor-child relationship

-Brothers, 10 and 12 years, traveling the world for 12 months.
-Parents were concerned about loss of learning.
+Two brothers, 10 and 12 years were traveling the world for 12 months.
+Their parents were concerned about loss of learning.

 Our clients had planned the holiday of a lifetime; to travel the world with their children, exploring foreign cultures and exotic landscapes.
 They called us because both boys had entrance exams coming up when they returned to London and they were concerned about jeopardising their chances.
-We introduced a tutor who would travel with the family and be tasked with keeping the balance between holiday, adventure and committed learning.
+We introduced a tutor who would travel with the family and be in charge of keeping the balance between holiday, adventure and committed learning.

 The tutor kept the children motivated by relating the places they visited to the subjects they were learning.
 By combining accelerated one to one learning with targeted preparation for the Common Entrance exams, the children arrived back in the UK a year ahead of their peers and passed their entrance exams with flying colours.

-Girl, 17 years old, lived in Delhi and needed very high level help with tricky IB subjects.
+An ambitious female student, 17 years old, lived in Delhi and needed very high level help with IB subjects.

 Some children really benefit from the pastoral side of tuition.
 On the other hand, some just need to be inspired by the best minds available in any particular subject – no matter where those specialists are in the world.
 This is exactly the case for a very clever Indian girl studying at Westminster who we’ve helped over the years.
 We introduced her to a tutor who worked with her at her home in Knightsbridge, then remotely with her when the family returned to their main residence in Delhi.